ajlohman/ajlohman.github.com/README.md

 andrewlohman
 ============

 This is the personal site of Andrew Lohman.
-Designer and front-end developer.
+Front-end designer.